DeFacts-Protocol/blindproof-subnet/README.md

 *Larvatus prodeo — "I advance masked." — Descartes*

 Blindproof is a Bittensor subnet where miners run LLM inference on data they mathematically cannot read: they are paid only when a public proof confirms the work ran exactly right.
-The client masks a question, walks away, and returns to a verified answer from machines that never saw the question — or the answer they just computed.
+The client masks a question, walks away, and returns to a verified answer from machines that never saw the plain-text question — or the answer they themselves just computed.

 ## The problem